AkinoKaede/AkinoKaede/DONATE.md

 # Donate

-***Your donation will help me to continue to contribute to free software communities.***
+***Your donation will help me continue to contribute to free software communities.***

-[Github Sponsors](https://github.com/sponsors/AkinoKaede) supports many card brands, although not explicitly stated, most China UnionPay cards issued by Chinese banks will refuse payment.
+[Github Sponsors](https://github.com/sponsors/AkinoKaede) is recommended because it does not charge any extra fees.

-[Patreon](https://www.patreon.com/AkinoKaede) supports pay with cards and PayPal.
+[Patreon](https://www.patreon.com/AkinoKaede) supports payments via PayPal, which is not supported by Github Sponsors.

-Cryptocurrencies is the best way to donate, it is anonymous and secure.
+Cryptocurrencies are the preferred method of donation due to their anonymity and security.

 ## Blockchain Addresses